-Besides packet collision, windows mismatching is a severe issue facing LoRa concurrent transmission resulting in high ACK retransmission sent by the GWs to acknowledge the received packets, consequently draining the residual energy of the EDs.
+Besides packet collision, window mismatching is a severe issue facing LoRa concurrent TX resulting in high ACK retransmission by GWs to acknowledge the received packets, draining the residual energy of the EDs.
 This issue does not appear when a single ED tries to transmit its data to the GWs and successfully acknowledges the reception by sending an ACK packet during its TX windows that match the RX windows of the sender.
-However, when multiple EDs concurrently send their data to the GW, in this case, the GW can only acknowledge the received data when the transmission through the uplink is completed.
-This ACK sent by the GW will miss the RX windows of EDs since the senders switch immediately from TX to RX windows after sending the collected data and wait for an acknowledgment from the GW.
+However, when multiple EDs concurrently send their data to the GW, in this case, the GW can only acknowledge the received data when the TX through the uplink is completed.
+This ACK sent by the GW misses the RX windows of the EDs because the senders switch immediately from TX to RX windows after sending the collected data and wait for an acknowledgment from the GW.
 After a while, the sender closes its RX windows to save energy and retransmit its data.
-We can deduce that the throughput does not objectively evaluate the LoRa network from this scenario.
-For this, goodput should be considered for LoRa network evaluation since the throughput does not necessarily include only the goodput; duplicated packets may be transmitted, resulting in BW waste and unuseful energy consumption.
-An optimization solution designed in \cite{Xu2021} to efficiently manage the RX windows to improve the goodput of LoRa concurrent transmission while considering the reception probability of downlink transmissions.
+From this scenario, we can deduce that the throughput does not objectively evaluate the LoRa network.
+For this, goodput should be considered for LoRa network evaluation since the throughput does not necessarily include only the goodput; duplicated packets may be transmitted, resulting in BW waste and useless energy consumption.
+An optimization solution designed in \cite{Xu2021} to efficiently manage the RX windows to improve the goodput of LoRa concurrent TX while considering the reception probability of downlink TXs.

 In \cite{Chinchilla-Romero2021}, the authors designed resource assignment schemes for different LoRa use cases, such as smart homes, smart healthcare, smart metering, and smart agriculture to improve the network capacity.
 The schemes leverage the SF orthogonality and multi-channel structure.
 The space defined by channels and SFs is divided into multiple resource blocks used by EDs to transmit their data simultaneously without collision.
 Distributed scheduling was used for resource assignment considering a realistic propagation model covering both indoor and outdoor environments (rural and urban).
 Logical channels modeled in \cite{9016433} using both BW and SF to reflect the SFs orthogonality and the bit rate difference.
 Each BW and SF pair depict a logical channel with a different $R_b$ value due to the chirpiness.